Healthy Homes Assessment Bluff Hill

 Home Assessments Bluff Hill for Rental Properties

-There are a variety of things to be able to examine during an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are numerous things you should look for when conducting the house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
 The most common are:

 • Do you have enough drainage? draught-stopping?

-The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can be extremely costly for landlords and property managers.
-For specialist assistance, get in touch today to book your rental properties home evaluation.
+The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can have a significant impact for property owners and landlords.
+For professional assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties